edwardgoldring/website/content/home/projects.md

 "The Effects of Elite Purges on Attempted and Successful Coups"

 "To Purge or Not to Purge?
-An Individual-Level Quantitative Analysis of Elite Purges in Dictatorships" (with Austin S. Matthews)
+An Individual-Level Quantitative Analysis of Elite Purges in Dictatorships" (with Austin S. Matthews) - *revise and resubmit*

 "How Do Dictators Manage Their Ruling Coalition to Prepare for Leader Succession?
 Evidence from North Korea" (with Peter Ward)